Resonant Mirkovi\'{c}-Vilonen polytopes and formulas for highest-weight characters: Introduction

 \subsection{Main results}

 Fix a dominant coweight $\lam=\sum_i\lam_i\Lam_i^\vee$, where $\Lam_i^\vee$ is the dual basis to the simple roots, and set $-w_0\lam=\sum_i\lam^\ast_i\Lam^\vee_i$.
 While the expansion (\ref{eqn: whittaker sum}) directly relates spherical Whittaker function to $\B(-\infty)$, the determination of those basis elements for which $I_\lam(\bm)\neq0$ and more generally the explicit computation of $I_\lam(\bm)$ are highly non-trivial.
-McNamara conjectured that the behavior (\ref{eqn: vanishing}) in the type $A$ case is general. \begin{Conj}\cite[Section 8]{McN} Fix a Chevalley group $G$ and reduced expression $\i$ of the long element $w_o\in W$.
-For any dominant coweight $\lam$, we have
+McNamara conjectured \cite[Remark 8.5]{McN} that the behavior (\ref{eqn: vanishing}) in the type $A$ case is general: that is, for any dominant weight $\lam$,

-\end{Conj}This would constitute a vast generalization of Tokuyama's formula even in type $A$, where this is known only for a single long word.
+for any Chevalley group $G$ and reduced expression $\i$.
+This would constitute a vast generalization of Tokuyama's formula even in type $A$, where this is known only for a single long word.

 We will show that this is false in general: there can be infinitely many canonical basis elements $(\i,\bm)\notin \B(\lam+\rho)$ such that $I_\lam(\bm)\neq0$.
 Moreover, these ``external terms'' need not cancel out, so that it is not even true that the sum (\ref{eqn: whittaker sum}) reduces to a sum over $\B(\lam+\rho)$.
 From our perspective, this explains the increasingly complicated nature of the contribution functions $G_{std}$: the geometric expansion of (\ref{Casselman-Shalika}) in terms of crystal graphs is not naturally a sum over $\B(\lam+\rho)$ but over some larger set.